-Any attempt to understand human psychology must reconcile two things: the extraordinarily adaptive character of human intelligence in some contexts, and the conspicuous manifestations of stupidity and irrationality in others.
+Any attempt to understand human psychology must reconcile two characteristics of our species: the extraordinarily adaptive character of human intelligence in some contexts, and the conspicuous manifestations of stupidity and irrationality in others.
 On the one hand, human beings are remarkable.
 Not morally or aesthetically remarkable, but remarkable from a quasi-engineering perspective.
-With astonishing energetic efficiency and speed, … Continue reading Socially Adaptive Minds
+With astonishing energetic … Continue reading Socially Adaptive Minds

 Many of us get heavily involved in politics.
 In addition to voting, we form confident political opinions on highly complex issues that we express—often passionately—in conversations and arguments with others, both in real life and on social media.
 We watch the news and shout at the tv.
 We put up stickers advertising our political affiliations. … Continue reading Does politics make us stupid and mean?